Lubov Azria

-Lubov Azria (born November 8, 1967) is an American fashion designer.
+Lubov Azria (born November 8, 1967) is a Ukrainian-born American fashion designer.
 She was the Chief Creative Officer of BCBGMAXAZRIA Group, a global fashion house with over 20 brands.

 Biography

-Lubov Azria was born on November 8, 1967, in Kyiv, Ukraine.
+Lubov Azria was born on November 8, 1967, in Kyiv, Soviet Ukraine.
 Growing up as an only child, Azria studied ballet from an early age and eventually trained with the renowned Bolshoi Ballet youth division.

 In 1980, her parents relocated to San Antonio, Texas, United States, where Azria further explored her passion for the arts and attended Robert E. Lee High School.
 In 1986, Azria moved to Los Angeles, California, where she obtained a degree from the Fashion Institute of Design & Merchandising.